The Technohol 13 Alphabetical Character Roster: T

 Tantrum: Dean is an unbalanced fellow who, using the powers he'd recently gained thanks to the White Event, gleefully manipulates others' emotions to serve his own, mercurial purposes.
 Only Hysteria seems to hold his manic urges in check.
 Availability:

-Taurus: Varujan Ayvazyan was a Turkish circus acrobat who had a habit of doing undercover work for Interpol, when he wasn't smashing 2x4 boards with his face under the big top.
-An expert in over a dozen languages, Taurus was an ideal candidate for the Gi Joe 'Renegades' team!
-Taurus comes in Classic and Saga styles!
+Taurus: Varujan Ayvazyan was a Turkish circus acrobat who did undercover work for Interpol, when he wasn't smashing two-by-fours with his face under the big top.
+An expert in over a dozen languages, Taurus was an ideal candidate to join GI Joe's Renegades!
+Availability:

 Taxi Taylor: laughed at when he tried to sell the US Army his inexplicable Wonder Car, Jim 'Taxi' Taylor decided to use the bizarre creation himself.
 Driving into the city, he used his Wonder Car in a one-man war against scofflaws and saboteurs alike!
 Availability: